nickdrummond/star-wars-ontology/docs/modularisation.md

 Top level ontology importing all content

 ### base

-Should include all Properties and Classes
+Describes all Classes and Properties.
+There are quite a small number of restrictions on classes at this level as "Only a Sith deals in absolutes".

 Avoids referencing instance data - no named individuals

-Which means we cannot make statements like the following
+Which means we want to avoid making statements like the following:

     All Mon Calamari are from Mon Cala

-Instead, we can have the weaker
+Instead, we can have the weaker (but probably more accurate):

     Mon Cala is the homeworld of Mon Calamari